statnett/vue-plotly/README.md

 To use vue-plotly with webpack you should see [this example repo](https://github.com/plotly/plotly-webpack) for how to make that work.

-In short, add `ify-loader` and `transform-loader` and add the following to your webpack config:
+In short, install `ify-loader` and `transform-loader` and add the following to your webpack config:

 ```js
 module: {